-The Schedule Element field is present if the MRG Power Management Mode field is equal to MRG-SP.
+The Schedule Element field is present if the MRG Delivery Method(#2) field is equal to MRG-SP.
 It indicates the current SP schedule for the group addressed stream (see 7.3.2.34).

 7.4.2.6aa ADDTS Complete frame format